HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/smokestack.md

 # Trivia

-- The Smokestack was designed by platonthek
+- The Smokestack was designed by platonthek.
-- In real life, smokestacks are tall vertical pipes used to discharge gases or vapors safely
+- In real life, smokestacks are tall vertical pipes used to discharge gases or vapors safely.

 # History

 - [v0.10.0](https://github.com/HasangerGames/suroi/releases/tag/v0.10.0)
-  - Added
+  - Added.